animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 As per axioms 1a and 1b, independently or together, they are.

+What do I mean?
+If you still care.

+I mean, the functions are defined equivalent.
+However, they can identify each other.
+That identification, whatever mechanism it is, is still functionally equivalent.

+I'm sensing a lot of tension.

 # Proof of $\Omega$

 We will now premise on two possibilities: (1) the existence of causality and (2) no assumption about the existence of causality.